KodrAus/rust-web-app/README.md

 - _Write-only_.
 You can get a _read-only_ view of an entity by calling `.to_data()`.
 While viewing an entity you can't call modifying behaviour on it.
 This is guaranteed by Rust's borrowing system.
 An entity can move ownership into its read-only data with `.into_data()`.
 This is a one-way operation, so any changes made to state can't be persisted back to the store.

 The goal of an entity is to encapsulate the invariants of some key domain concept.
 The entities here are easy to use with either a mock in-memory store or an external database.
 We should be careful not to rely on state changes with one entity being reflected in another because they happen to point to the same source.

+Entities also need to be careful not to depend on the datatypes of another entity because there's no guarantee that data is actually valid.
+Instead they depend on an entity and convert it into data as needed, so they always know that state is valid.

 ### Stores